|Application Due||October 1, 2023|

 Accommodation and Meals

 Students will be housed in hotels and rooms will be shared with 2-3 persons per room.
 All housing costs are included in the program fee.

 Selected group meals are included in the program fee; however some meals will be out-of-pocket expenses for students.
 A detailed itinerary will be provided that clearly indicates which meals will need to be purchased.
 Though the individual spending habits of each student will vary, please see the budget information below for an estimate of the average out-of-pocket meal expenses.

 International round-trip air travel will be arranged for the group.
 This arranged flight generally departs from and returns to Lambert International Airport in St. Louis, MO.
-The faculty program leader travels with the group flight to facilitate airport check-in and transfers.
+Transportation to Lambert International Airport will be the responsibility of the student.
+The faculty program leaders, Drs.
+Michael Sykuta and Debora Finke, travel with the group flight to facilitate airport check-in and transfers.